query-easy/mongo/README.md

 MongooseModel.find(filter, projection, options, (err, docs) => {
   // do some stuff...
 })

-// MongoDB Ex.
-let collection = mongodb().collection('office_collection');
-collection.find(
-  query.filter,
-  query.options
-).toArray((err, docs) => {
-  // do some stuff...
-})
 ```

 ### Full API matrix
 Refer [API.md](API.md)

 ### Notes
-This is a very young but battle tested repository.
+This is a very young but well tested repository.
 All APIs have undergone unit & integration testing with MongoDB server.
-This repository, in total, has 110+ test cases which cover all functions and their branches.
 Feel free to [fork](https://github.com/query-easy/mongo) this repo on GitHub.